Naxos (company)

 Naxos comprises numerous companies, divisions, imprints, and labels specializing in classical music but also audiobooks and other genres.
-The premier label is Naxos Records which focuses on classical music.
+The premier label is Naxos Records, which focuses on classical music.
 Naxos Musical Group encompasses about 17 labels including Naxos Records, Naxos Audiobooks, and Naxos Books (ebooks).
-There are about an additional 50 labels that are independent of the Naxos Musical Group with a wide range of offerings.
+They distribute a number of additional labels that are independent of the Naxos Musical Group with a wide range of offerings.